Remembering Uncle Phil: The Green Beret Who Saved Me With His Heart

 “Heh heh,” Mom snickered.
 “My brother can be so silly.”

-After months of constant and determined effort, I realized that Uncle Phil was genuinely interested in finding out who I was, what I liked to do, what made me tick — things nobody had ever cared to know before.
+After months of consistent effort, I realized that Uncle Phil was genuinely interested in finding out who I was, what I liked to do, what made me tick — things nobody had else had cared to know.

 I came out of my shell, and gradually let Uncle Phil into my world.
 When I did, I discovered how much he was suffering.

-On more than one night, I was awakened in the middle of the night when heard him in the bathroom next to my bedroom in agony, crying out in pain and repeating the phrase, “Oh, my god in heaven!”
+On more than occasion, I was awakened in the middle of the night when heard him in the bathroom next to my bedroom in agony, crying out in pain and repeating the phrase, “Oh, my god in heaven!”

 I lightly rapped the door and asked him if he was OK.
 He emitted a strained “yes, yes” from the other side.
 I sat on my side of the door, tears streaming down my face, doubled over because I could feel his pangs of discomfort in my own belly.